Twenty farms, cooperatives and processing companies have been selected for the BIO4Africa business development programme, which begins this month.

 Develop, adapt, pilot...

 Local farming communities and organisations have validated selected bio-based technologies for development and adaptation in our labs and piloting in the field.
-See their current status.
+See their current status

-All the latest bio-based tech
+Relevant bio-based tech

 We’ve identified a long list of bio-based technologies with the potential to support circular agri-food systems.
 Get in touch if you have a technology to add.
 See the technology catalogue